 SFS provides an unparalleled experience for your students

-The academically rigorous and interdisciplinary curriculum of each program is designed to allow students to actively discover and understand the complexities of local realities related to environmental, social, and economic problems.
-SFS students confront and conquer academic challenges that they are rarely exposed to at their home school.
+We designed our interdisciplinary curriculum to help students actively discover and understand the complexities of local environmental, social, and economic issues.
+The SFS academic model is cross-cultural, rigorous, and research-intensive.
+Students confront and conquer academic challenges that they are rarely exposed to at their home school.
 Our interdisciplinary, experiential approach to education is designed to train students to learn by doing.
-As students engage in high-quality field research, they begin to understand the challenges of confronting environmental issues, and are able to take what they learn in the field back to their home institutions.
+Learn more about the SFS model.

 The safety of our students is our constant priority, and proactive risk management is integral to everything we do.
-Along with robust safety systems and a reputation for safe, structured programs, SFS takes care to manage the entire timeline of each student’s experience.
-Through diligent medical screening, setting clear expectations regarding living and health preparations, and educating about environmental and cultural awareness, personal responsibility, and conduct, we can give students the right tools to succeed.
-Click here to learn more.
+SFS manages the entire timeline of each student’s experience.
+Through diligent medical screening, setting clear expectations regarding living and health preparations, and educating about environmental and cultural awareness, personal responsibility, and conduct, we provide students with the tools to succeed.
+Learn more about safety on SFS programs.

 Each SFS Center has an ongoing strategic research plan which allows student work to expand beyond the scope of one-off projects.
 SFS research is influenced by our host communities and surrounding ecosystems, which are dealing with the impacts of climate change, pollution, deforestation, and many other environmental threats.
 We provide valuable data to community leaders, local environmental groups, and government agencies, allowing them to make informed and sustainable policy decisions.
 Learn more about our research.